Skip to main content

 Congratulations on your pregnancy

-This appointment will take approximately one hour, your partner or a friend are welcome.
-During this appointment the midwife will take a detailed family and medical history, as well as details of previous births if any, discuss your screening options with regards to your scans and routine bloods.
+Your first maternity appointment should take around an hour, and your partner or a friend is welcome to attend with you.
+During the appointment, your midwife will take a detailed family and medical history, ask you about the birth of any babies you have had before and discuss your options with regards to scans and routine blood tests.

 During your pregnancy, you'll be offered a range of tests, including blood tests and ultrasound baby scans.